The Jump (2014 TV series): Series 1 (2014)

 The twelve original celebrities taking part were revealed on 11 December 2013.

 Two of the original line-up withdrew from the show before it began.
 It was announced on 13 January 2014 that socialite Tara Palmer-Tomkinson had quit the show and been replaced by Laura Hamilton, and actor Sam J. Jones withdrew the following day due to a shoulder injury.
 He was replaced by singer Ritchie Neville.

 Singer Joe McElderry and presenter Donal MacIntyre also trained as alternates in case somebody else pulled out.
 Conway withdrew due to a hand injury, which led to McElderry joining the competition on 28 January (Day 3) after a live ski jump-off against MacIntyre, which he won.
 However, the following day, MacIntyre joined as replacement for Messenger, who was forced to withdraw due to concussion.
-On 3 February 2014, prior to the evening's final, Redgrave and Brigstocke withdrew for the competition due to injuries he suffered during training.
+On 3 February 2014, prior to the evening's final, Redgrave and Brigstocke withdrew from the competition due to injuries he suffered during training.

 The series began airing on 26 January 2014 for eight nights (except 1 February) until the final on 3 February 2014.
 During the live ski jump, the celebrities are given the option of three jumps – K15 (small), K24 (medium) or K40 (largest).
 The celebrity that jumps the shortest distance is eliminated.
 From Day 5 onwards, the K15 jump was removed from the competition.